A Personal Water Filter Story

 I have been hiking and camping in the Canadian back-country for years.
 One sunny morning, I stopped for a refreshing drink of pure glacier-fed, river water.
 After gulping down almost a liter of this teeth-freezing water, I hoisted my backpack onto my shoulders and began to work my way up the river again.

-The sun was shining, the mountain peaks were gorgeous, and walking the river gravel was very pleasant.
-As I worked my way up-river, I could see a sharp bend up ahead.
-I was a little dismayed, with the thought of having to leave the river-bed and re-enter the dark forest to continue my journey up the valley.
+The sun was shining, the mountain peaks were gorgeous, and walking the river gravel was a pleasure, to say the least.
+Working my way up-river, I could see a sharp bend up ahead.
+I was a little dismayed with the thought of having to leave the river-bed and re-enter the dark forest to continue my journey up the valley.

 To my satisfaction, I would be able to walk more river-bed, but more importantly – to stay in the sunshine for a while.